waseemhashem/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 f1keywords: None
 ms.custom:
 - Phone System
-description: "Learn how to set up phone system for PHone System call queues to give you an organizational greeting, music on hold, and redirecting calls to call agents in distribution lists and security groups.
+description: "Learn how to set up phone system for Phone System call queues to give you an organizational greeting, music on hold, and redirecting calls to call agents in distribution lists and security groups.
 You can also set the maximum queue size, time out, and call handling options."
 ---

 # Create a Phone System call queue